takady/erl/README.md

 # erl

-executable readline wrapper
+a readline wrapper

 ## Description

-`erl` is not only GNU readline wrapper. `erl` enable you to execute multiple queries from one console.
-And you can see all executed query status and results anytime you want.
+`erl` is a GNU readline wrapper.

 ## Installation